-Barry was probably one of the last remaining professional full-time clock case makers in East Yorkshire making bespoke longcase clocks, encasing new and old movements.
-Over the years he built up a reputation of high quality and honesty thus creating total satisfaction and respect from all of his customers and fellow craftsmen in the industry.
+At the time Riversdale was probably one of the last remaining professional full-time clock case makers in East Yorkshire making bespoke longcase clocks, encasing new and old movements.

 Some of the numerous parts, frets, turnings and mouldings made in the process of restoring and repairing antique clock cases at Riversdale